 Myrtle Point is a very small city located in the state of Oregon.
 With a population of 2,471 people and just one neighborhood, Myrtle Point is the 132nd largest community in Oregon.
 Myrtle Point has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Myrtle Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Myrtle Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Myrtle Point is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Myrtle Point who work in maintenance occupations (13.58%), sales jobs (11.76%), and teaching (8.56%).

 The per capita income in Myrtle Point in 2022 was $30,797, which is lower middle income relative to Oregon and the nation.
 This equates to an annual income of $123,188 for a family of four.
 However, Myrtle Point contains both very wealthy and poor people as well.